What Is The Function Of The Transport Protein

 3. Waste Removal: Detoxifying the Cellular Environment

 Cells produce waste products as a byproduct of their metabolic activities.
-Transport proteins facilitate the removal of these waste products from the cell, preventing their accumulation to toxic levels.
+Transport proteins make easier the removal of these waste products from the cell, preventing their accumulation to toxic levels.

 • Multidrug Resistance Proteins (MDRs): These ATP-binding cassette (ABC) transporters pump a wide range of hydrophobic compounds, including drugs and toxins, out of the cell.
 MDRs are particularly important in cancer cells, where they can contribute to drug resistance by pumping chemotherapeutic agents out of the cell.